Calanthe/board-game-explorer/README.md

 The SSR part is made based on tutorial from https://www.smashingmagazine.com/2016/03/server-side-rendering-react-node-express/.

-Known issues:
-- Couldn't use localStorage, dunno why
+Know issues/TODO:
-- There is a console error when there is no /public/js/app.js file, but with it, I cant change anything in DOM
+- There is a console error when there is no /public/js/app.js file, but with it, I cant change anything in DOM.
+- Probably because of isomorphic, server-side rendered nature of the project, CSS Modules don't work.
+- Babel does not parse Flow's syntax.
+It seems that `transform-flow-strip-types` plugin doesn't work.
+Despite build errors, website works.